 See what you think:

 I think it came together well and the client is happy.
 It would have given me more comfort to have planned it more beforehand, but sometimes it’s just not practical until you and all the players are there.
-In the end it just meant a bit more time editing instead of planning.
+In the end, more planning and scripting would have saved time filming and editing.